 The national Open Access website, www.openaccess.nl, provides information on open access publishing for various stakeholders.

-NARCIS is the gateway that provides access to over 214,000 of scholarly datasets from researchers at Dutch universities and research institutes.
-DANS and 4TU.ResearchData provides durable storage and access to research data.
+NARCIS is the gateway that provides access to over 250,000 of scholarly datasets from researchers at Dutch universities and research institutes.
+DANS with the data archive EASY and 4TU.ResearchData provides durable storage and access to research data.
 These data sets are also made public by NARCIS.

 In 2013 a number of Dutch universities, universities of applied sciences, and research institutes joined the DataverseNL, a partnership that jointly manages and deploys the Dataverse Network open source application for the archiving, citing and sharing of research data during the research by researchers themselves.
 The data management is in the hands of the institutions; DANS has been managing DataverseNL since May 2014.